uwcmg/CMG_seqr/README.md

 confirm there is a docker-compose.yml in this location.
 This is the file that will direct all containers to use this directory hierarchy, permisssons and mounted volumes for us.

-## create a project directory on the seqr command line under
+## create a project directory on the seqr command line

 mkdir /data/docker-shares/input_vcf/${project}